About this series of articles

 A word of warning: avoid pitting one beneficiary against another.
 You do not want your life’s work to be tied up in litigation for ten years.

 Many choices.
 What will you do?

 Our strong recommendation, if you are happy with our key points above, is to use a discretionary trust for at least part of your estate and allow your trustees to do some post mortem tax planning.
-For more on trusts and their use, read this article.
+You can read more about trusts created through wills.

 We recommend that you read about who to choose as your executors and trustees next.

 We strongly believe that everyone should make a will.
 So as to encourage you to do so, we provide some of our more straightforward wills (likely to be suitable for most people) absolutely free with no catches or conditions.
-You can find them here.
-We offer nine templates in total that together cover thousands of possible variations of wishes.
+Download one of our will templates.
+We offer nine in total that together cover thousands of possible variations of wishes.
 If you are in doubt as to which to choose, our article on where to start will help you to decide exactly which suits you best.